 Make-Up That Makes A Masterpiece

-As part of your face painting prep: Besides designing the face painting to suit the Halloween costume, the theme character, plus the shape of the face, there are other considerations ~ not in the least is deciding which face painting to buy.
-This article is to give you some designs, ideas and great Halloween Face Painting examples.
+OK.
+The key to making a masterpiece-kind of a face painting, is …. amazing prep.
+And that prep goes beyond having all the needed makeup, tools and props laid out.
+I mean prep as in planning: Besides designing the face painting to suit the Halloween costume, the theme character and the shape of the face, there are other considerations ~ not in the least is deciding which face painting to buy.
+I’m giving you some designs, ideas and techniques here through showcasing a couple of great Halloween Face Painting examples.

-Before I move onto examples and effects, first let talk about materials needed.
+Before I move onto actual face painting examples and effects, I first want to talk about the materials you’ll need.

 FACE PAINTING MATERIALS NEEDED